turingschool/front-end-curriculum/lessons/module-3/advanced-react-hooks.md

 <section class="answer">
 ### Don't look until you try!
 The learning is in the struggle!

-The answer is already in your repository, just swich to the branch `using-hooks-advanced-complete` to see how you _could_ have solved the problem.
+The answer is already in your repository.
+Switch to the branch `using-hooks-advanced-complete` to see how you _could_ have solved the problem.
 </section>